RISTOTR/appSalon/frontend/README.md

     npm install
     ```

-4. Set up environment variables:
+4. Set up environment variables backend:

    Create a `.env` file in the `backend` directory with the following variables:
     ```env